Leek and Feta Frittata with Oyster Mushrooms

 - Add the minced garlic and cook for another minute until fragrant.

-- Pour the egg mixture over the cooked leeks in the skillet.
-Sprinkle the crumbled Feta and fresh herbs evenly over the top.
+- Pour the egg mixture over the leeks.
+Sprinkle the crumbled Feta and dill evenly on top.

 - Cook on the stovetop for 3–4 minutes, until the edges begin to set.

-- Transfer the skillet to the oven and bake for 10–15 minutes, until the frittata is puffed, golden, and the center is fully set.
+- Transfer to the oven and bake for 10–15 minutes, until puffed, golden, and fully set.

 Notes